ilxBoschetto/splash/README.md

 ### Anonymous (no account needed)

-- Look at fountains around him
+- Look at fountains around user
 - See paths to fountains with maps

 ### Autenticated (account needed)